 The Commodity Trading and Milling segment has a 50% non-controlling interest in a bakery located in the Democratic Republic of Congo which began start-up operations in the fourth quarter of 2012.
 As part of its investment in this bakery, Seaboard has an interest bearing long-term note receivable from this bakery which has a decreasing balance with the first payment due in June 2015 and a final maturity date of December 2020.
 Repayment of this note is dependent upon this business improving existing operations to generate adequate future cash flows to make scheduled payments when due.
-As of June 28, 2014, the recorded balance of this Note Receivable from Affiliates was \$34,144,000.
+In addition, the bakery has been incurring operating losses since it began operations as it continues to resolve equipment problems and attempt to gain market share.
+As of September 27, 2014, the recorded balance of this Note Receivable from Affiliates was \$34,556,000 and Seaboard's equity investment in this bakery was \$11,869,000.
+If the current operating results of this bakery do not improve in the future, there is a possibility that some of the recorded value of the Note Receivable from Affiliate could be deemed uncollectible or there could be a decline in value deemed other than temporary for the related equity investment, or both, during some future period which may result in a material charge to earnings.
+Including this investment, as of September 27, 2014 Seaboard had a total of \$71,593,000 of investments in, advances to and notes receivable from all of its affiliates in the Democratic Republic of Congo, which represents the single largest foreign country risk exposure for Seaboard's equity method investments.
+One of the other affiliates, to which Seaboard sells wheat, is the only supplier of flour to this bakery.